-4.3 Anti-Discriminatory Practice
+4.4 Anti-Discriminatory Practice

-- (a) Client Respect - i.
+(a) Client Respect

 Counsellors work with clients in ways that affirm both the common humanity and the uniqueness of each individual.
-They must be sensitive to the cultural context and worldview of the client, for instance whether the individual, family or the community is taken as central. - (b) Client Autonomy - i.
-Counsellors are responsible for working in ways that respect and promote the client's ability to make decisions in the light of his/her own beliefs, values and context. - (c) Counsellor Awareness - i.
-Counsellors are responsible for ensuring that any problems with mutual comprehension due to language, cultural differences or for any other reason are addressed at an early stage.
+They must be sensitive to the cultural context and worldview of the client: for instance, whether the individual, family, or the community is taken as central.

+(b) Client Autonomy

+Counsellors are responsible for working in ways that respect and promote the client's ability to make decisions in the light of his/her own beliefs, values, and context.

+(c) Counsellor Awareness

+- i.
+Counsellors are responsible for ensuring that any problems with mutual comprehension due to language, cultural differences, or for any other reason, are addressed at an early stage.
 The use of an interpreter needs to be carefully considered at the outset of counselling. - ii.
-Counsellors have a responsibility to consider and address their own prejudices, stereotyping attitudes and behavior.
-They are to give particular consideration to ways in which these may be affecting the counselling relationship and influencing their responses.
+Counsellors have a responsibility to consider and address their own prejudices, biases, stereotyping attitudes, and behaviour.
+They are to give particular consideration to ways in which these may be affecting the counselling relationship and influencing responses.

-4.4 Confidentiality
+4.5 Confidentiality

 - (a) Confidentiality is a means of providing the client with safety and privacy and thus protects client autonomy.
 For this reason, any limitation on the degree of confidentiality is likely to diminish the effectiveness of counselling. - (b) The counselling contract will include any agreement about the level and limits of the confidentiality offered.
-This agreement can be reviewed and changed by negotiation between the counsellor and the client.
-Agreements about confidentiality continue after the client's death unless there are overriding legal or ethical considerations.
-In cases where the client's safety is in jeopardy any confidentially agreements that may interfere with this safety are to be considered void (see 3.6 'Exceptional circumstances').

-(c) Confidentiality extends to client records which must be kept securely - be they maintained as hard copy or by digital processes.
+This agreement can be reviewed and changed by negotiation between the Counsellor and the client.
+Agreements about confidentiality continue after the client's death, unless there are overriding legal or ethical considerations.
+In cases where the client's safety is in jeopardy any confidentially agreements that may interfere with this safety are to be considered void (see 4.6 'Exceptional Circumstances'). - (c) Confidentiality extends to client records which must be kept securely be they maintained as hard copy or by digital processes.

-4.5 Settings
+4.6 Settings

-- (a) Counsellors must ensure that they have taken all reasonable steps to inform the client of any limitations to confidentiality that arise within the setting of the counselling work, e.g. updating doctors in primary care, team case discussions in agencies.
+- (a) Counsellors must ensure that they have taken all reasonable steps to inform the client of any limitations to confidentiality that arise within the setting of the counselling work: for example, updating doctors in primary care or team case discussions in agencies.
 These are made explicit through clear contracting. - (b) Many settings place additional specific limitations on confidentiality.
 Counsellors considering working in these setting must think about the impact of such limitations on their practice and decide whether or not to work in such settings

-4.6 Exceptional Circumstances
+4.7 Exceptional Circumstances